 Increased water consumption is healthy for cats.
 Studies show that cats drink more water when their water is placed in a separate location from their food.
 Once your cat is fully transitioned onto The NoBowl Feeding System, hide your NoBowls away from your cat’s water source for increased health and wellness.

 Sorry pooches, it’s not for you!
-The NoBowl Feeding System™ is not safe for dogs.
+The NoBowl Feeding System™ cat toys for indoor cats are not safe for dogs.
 Even cats who live with dogs deserve to have the benefits of hunting.
 There are simple ways to meet the needs of all of the animals in your care.

 Cats are solitary hunters.
 They want to hunt and eat alone.
 In fact, one of the greatest sources of distress for cats is having to eat in the presence of a dog.
 Simply confine your cat to a dog-free space, like a bedroom with the door closed, for hunting time.
 This way you are meeting all of the natural needs of your cat and still allowing your dog free run of the rest of the house.